 One of Cheshire’s top days out, the name for this one even sounds posh, right?
 “Tatton Park”.

 The parkland, gardens, mansion and farm all form a medieval landmark that used to be owned by the prestigious Egerton family.
 They called the Knutsford Estate home back in the Tudor period right through to 1958 when it became a National Trust site.
-Now, rather than just the one family, over 800,000 people enjoy Tatton Park each year.
+Now, rather than just the one family, over 800,000 people enjoy Tatton Park each year as one of the most impressive stately homes in England..

 First to see is the mansion itself and the fancy art and fine furnishings inside.
 Then there’s the 50 acres of gardens, which include a walled kitchen garden, Japanese garden, glasshouses and a maze.
-Probably one of the most varied days out in Cheshire there is!
+Probably one of the most varied days out in Cheshire!

 Next up is the farm with its mill, cottage and cooking demonstration.
 Then, if you haven’t run out of time, or passed out from exhaustion, there’s the deer park, the medieval Old Hall and stable yard with shops and a restaurant.